PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 unused tensors even on a zero rewrite count, while the SE/FC/Gather cluster currently discards multiple pass results.
 They must not reuse this guard without separate counter-completeness work.

+The absolute-final mixed-singleton Concat call now assigns that owner result and guards only its immediately following static-shape reconciliation with the exact counter.
+The owner still executes once in the same position with the same Session LayoutState.
+A lowerer-level zero/one fixture proves that a positive counter adds exactly one reconciliation over the zero-counter path, while the complete owner suite preserves positive and no-op behavior.
+The unrelated PReLU and SE/FC/Gather boundaries remain unconditional pending their separate mutation-accounting contracts.